 Geography and Population

 Tampa is in Hillsborough County along the Gulf Coast on the western side of Florida.
-It’s in the central part of the state, surrounded by other interesting cities like St. Petersburg, Sarasota, and Clearwater.
+Located in the central part of the state, surrounded by other interesting cities like St. Petersburg, Sarasota, and Clearwater.
 Orlando is less than an hour away.

 On the Atlantic Coast, Miami is on the extreme southern tip of the state in Miami-Dade County.
 It’s close to a lot of well-known hotspots like West Palm Beach and Fort Lauderdale.
 It’s also the jumping-off point for the Florida Keys.